What42Pizza/LooF/Documentation/Statements.md

 ## Interacting with external code

 - **callOutside ModuleName (string), Arg1, Arg2, ...**
-  - Calls the module ModuleName with the remaining arguments
+  - Calls the module ModuleName with the remaining arguments as arguments for the module